 - Female Dogo Argentinos weigh between 88 to 95 pounds and are 24 to 26 inches in height

-The length of the dog’s body will typically be greater than the height, which when combined with the Dogo’s broad chest and “domed” skull can create quite an intimidating presence!
+Additionally, the length of the dog’s body will typically be greater than the height, combined with the Dogo’s broad chest and “domed” skull, which can create quite an intimidating presence!

 You see…

-Dogo Argentinos can be great dogs when socialized early and trained properly, but when they’re not, they are literally a 100-pound wrecking balls living at home with you!
+Dogo Argentinos can be great dogs when socialized early and trained correctly, but when not, they are 100-pound wrecking balls living at home with you!
+It’s a wrecking ball that will love you to its dying day but has a bit of an independence streak, making training it challenging.

 It’s also important…